North Allegheny Transportation

-The mission of the Office of Transportation is to support the educational process of the North Allegheny School District by providing students safe transportation in a caring environment for all students.
+North Allegheny Transportation is committed to support the educational process of the North Allegheny School District by providing safe transportation for all students.

-NASD provides transportation in accordance with the School Laws of Pennsylvania.
-Students will be notified of their assigned bus stop by mail prior to the start of the school year.
+The District provides transportation in accordance with the laws and guidelines from the Commonwealth of Pennsylvania.
+Students will be notified of their assigned bus stop by mail or email prior to the start of the school year.
 Students should arrive at their bus stop at least five minutes before the scheduled bus arrival time.
-In rare occasions, a bus may be delayed.
-Students should wait at least 30 minutes before leaving their bus stop, unless a parent determines that weather conditions will not allow waiting.
+Due to weather, traffic or other issues, a bus may be delayed.
+Students should wait at least 30 minutes before leaving their bus stop, unless a parent determines that weather or other conditions will not allow waiting.

 School Bus Drivers

 North Allegheny's school bus drivers are extremely well-trained.
 Candidates must complete a minimum of 14 hours of classroom training and six hours of on-the-road training.
 All drivers must possess a Commercial Driver’s License with a School Bus Endorsement.
 Drivers are subject to two background checks, FBI clearance, driver’s license review, and pre-employment drug testing.